 A NorDig HbbTV IRD Hybrid shall support rescaling as defined in HbbTV under “video scaling” minimum requirements in clause 10.2.1 of ETSI TS 102 796 [29].
 These shall be supported for any of the valid incoming encoded full screen luminance resolution (see 5.2 for full screen luminance resolution values).
 The video shall be scaled, preserving the aspect ratio, and when applicable converted colorimetry-wise, such that all of the decoded video is visible within the area of the AV Control object or HTML5 video object.
 (See HbbTV requirements in ETSI TS 102 796 [29] Appendix E4).

 A NorDig HbbTV IRD Hybrid shall support rescaling as defined in HbbTV under “video scaling” minimum requirements in clause 10.2.1 of ETSI TS 102 796 [29].
 These shall be supported for any of the valid incoming encoded full screen luminance resolution (see 5.2 for full screen luminance resolution values).
 The video shall be scaled, preserving the aspect ratio, and when applicable converted colorimetry-wise, such that all of the decoded video is visible within the area of the AV Control object or HTML5 video object.
 (See HbbTV requirements in ETSI TS 102 796 [29] Appendix E4).

+Graphic compositing with HDR video

+When receiving graphics as separate components (e.g. subtitling, HbbTV) in an HDR-based TV service, these graphics may target a small, perhaps undefined, legacy SDR-based colour volume.
+Hence may ambiguity occur, primarily luminance-wise, to which HDR-based video colours to map the SDR-based colours of the graphics in the composition, see the Video Decoder Reference Model in section 5.1.1.

+Hence, the SDR to HDR conversion methods (and vice versa) for video described by the ITU, e.g. ITU-R BT.2390 and operational practises in HDR television production, should be studied as guidance also regarding colour volume conversion (both luminance and chrominance) of graphics.